 Develops the writing process.
 Topics include brainstorming, clustering, outlining, freewriting, editing, and revising.
 Students receive individual tutoring in grammar, research, and essay organization.
-Upper-division students who have taken the Writing Proficiency Exam enroll in ENG2000 based upon their score.
 Upon completion of one unit, a student may enroll for an additional unit in the same semester.
 Students enrolled in writing-intensive courses enroll concurrently for one unit of ENG2000.
 The amount of work required for upper-division credit will differ in both quantity and quality from that required for lower-division credit.